Russula

-Russula is a very large genus composed of around 750 worldwide species of ectomycorrhizal mushrooms.
-They are typically common, fairly large, and brightly colored – making them one of the most recognizable genera among mycologists and mushroom collectors.
+Russula is a very large genus composed of around 750 worldwide species of fungi.
+The genus was described by Christian Hendrik Persoon in 1796.

+The mushrooms are fairly large, and brightly colored – making them one of the most recognizable genera among mycologists and mushroom collectors.
 Their distinguishing characteristics include usually brightly coloured caps, a white to dark yellow spore print, brittle, attached gills, an absence of latex, and absence of partial veil or volva tissue on the stem.
 Microscopically, the genus is characterised by the amyloid ornamented spores and flesh (trama) composed of spherocysts.
 Members of the related genus Lactarius have similar characteristics but emit a milky latex when their gills are broken.

-The genus was described by Christian Hendrik Persoon in 1796.
+The ectomycorrhizal mushrooms are typically common.
+Although some species are toxic, a number of others are edible.

 Taxonomy

 Christian Hendrik Persoon first circumscribed the genus Russula in his 1796 work Observationes Mycologicae, and considered the defining characteristics to be the fleshy fruit bodies, depressed cap, and equal gills.
 He reduced it to the rank of tribe in the genus Agaricus in 1801.
 Elias Fries similarly regarded Russula as a tribe of Agaricus in his influential Systema Mycologicum (1821), but later (1825) raised it to the rank of genus in the Systema Orbis Vegetabilis.
 Around the same time, Samuel Frederick Gray also recognized Russula as a genus in his 1821 work The Natural Arrangement of British Plants.

 The name Russula is derived from the Latin word russus, meaning "red".